Omni Calculator logo

 The same principle as your speaking speed applies to your reading speed — the number of words per minute of reading.
 The average reading speed for the English language is between 170 and 240 wpm, depending on the text difficulty and your English ability.

 Naturally, you can measure your reading speed and input it directly into this reading words per minute calculator.
 All you have to do is set a timer to one minute and start reading a book (or an e-book), this time silently.
-Once the timer rings, count the words you read and input the number into the respective field (below the 'custom' radio button in the reading section).
+Once the timer rings, count the words you read and input the number into the respective field (below the radio button Other in the reading section).

 How many words is a 5 minute speech?